 This is where it all converged – we needed to run the database and mailing, with real ambitions to expand from a mere 800 members to thousands.
 My clients at Scope Data set up the deal to lease a CTM micro and we were on target publish the new Minolta Photoworld in 1981 (it became Minolta Image by readership name vote shortly afterwards).
 Then Scope, with their impact-typesetting machines and ‘micro’ computers built in to beautiful complete desks, were hit by a tsunami of early word processors and desktop microcomputers.
 Apple, BBC Acorn, Commodore, Amstrad and similar affordable kit took over the market.
-Scope arranged an Adler Bitsy system using the same components and processor as CTM (‘Bitsy’ sounds small but it filled a 3 x 4m office with the 5MB hard disc drive and massive dot-matrix printer).
+They went out of business unable to pay many creditors.
+One of their former directors arranged an Adler Bitsy system for us using the same components and processor as CTM (‘Bitsy’ sounds small but it filled a 3 x 4m office with the 5MB hard disc drive and massive dot-matrix printer).

 We were already working on PR and brochures for Apple dealers DMS Electronics and had been using Apple II machines with MacPuter accounting software, daisy-wheel printer, a colour ImageWriter and Robographics.
 That software had a confusing name, as it pre-dated the Macintosh system.
 It was developed by Lorne Computing in Scotland and that’s how it got the Mac bit.
 Some idea of how durable software can be is that forty years later we still use Mamut AccountEdge, now Swedish-owned, which was developed from those beginnings.

-Three years later in 1984, when the Adler lease with its expensive software and technical support ended, we bought the first Apple Mac network to be installed in the UK – two Mac 128K machines, a 20MB hard disc, the LaserWriter and large ImageWriter.
+Three years later in 1984, when the Adler lease with its expensive software and technical support ended, we bought the first Apple Mac network to be installed in the UK – two Mac 128K machines, a 20MB hard disc, the LaserWriter (the first north of London) and large ImageWriter.
 I learned to program and maintain an Omnis database, and the saving on software support alone paid for the whole thing.
 A year later, Minolta introduced the first autofocus SLR system.

 In April 1987, we formed Icon Publications Ltd. We entered The Master Photographer and Ilford Photo into the first ever Printing Industries Research Association Desktop Publishing Awards and Icon Publications Ltd won the category for Best Newspaper or Magazine (equal first for the two titles).
 We had the first commercial periodical ever produced using PageMaker, on the Mac.
 Everything else done was either a desktop printed newsletter, or a sponsored experiment in using the software.